-Canadian Council of the Blind is a medium-sized charity with total donations of $2.2m in F2015.
+Canadian Council of the Blind is a medium-sized charity with donations of $2.2m in F2015.
 Administrative costs are 14% of revenues and fundraising costs are 50% of donations.
-Per dollar donated to the charity, $0.36 goes toward its programs, which falls outside of Ci’s reasonable range for overhead spending.
-The charity’s funding reserves of $613k can cover 66% of annual program costs.
+For every $1 donated, 36 cents go to the cause, falling outside of Ci’s reasonable range for overhead spending.
+CCB has $613k in funding reserves which could cover nearly eight months of program costs.

-This report is an update that is currently being reviewed by Canadian Council of the Blind.
+This report is an update that has been sent to Canadian Council of the Blind for review.
 Changes and edits may be forthcoming.

 Financial analysis updated on August 11, 2017 by Katie Khodawandi.
 Donor accountability updated on August 27, 2018 by Madison Kerr.